jakemalley/vagrant-craft-lamp/README.md

 Vagrant allows for Virtual Machines to be quickly setup, and easy to use.

-And this project aims to make it very easy to spinup a complete LAMP stack in a matter of minutes.
+And this project aims to make it very easy to spinup a complete LAMP with Craft CMS stack in a matter of minutes.

 Requirements
 ------------